Liz Reed

 Date Role Research Topic Program Degree Type Student Load Student Name

-2024 Co-Supervisor Shaping palaeoherpetology: quantifying shape variation in the bones of Varanus, with palaeontological applications.
+2024 Co-Supervisor Shaping palaeoherpetology in Australia: a spatial and temporal view of the palaeoecology of Varanus.
 Doctor of Philosophy Doctorate Full Time Miss Isabella Donato

 2022 Co-Supervisor Miocene marine fossils of southern Australia Doctor of Philosophy Doctorate Full Time Miss Mahala Ann Fergusen